 The control of error

 The control of error: (a) visual ~ the child can discern irregularities in the seriation (can be checked by running a finger on top of cylinders), or (b) physical: if the tower topples.

-Age: 2 ½ – 3 years approx. I love this material since there are so many extensions, numerous pattern options, sequence cards (see below) which vary in the degree of difficulty, so your child even beyond three years of age can still enjoy these cylinders.
+You can introduce this Montessori sensorial material starting at two and a half years of age.
+Since these cylinders do not have a knob, they require a more advanced pincer grip control.
+I love this material since there are so many extensions and numerous pattern options you can introduce.
+For example, the sequence cards vary in the degree of difficulty, so your child even beyond three years of age can still enjoy these cylinders.

 Presentation: For example, selecting the yellow box.
 Show the child how to carry the box using two hands cupped around the box.
 Remove the cylinders one by one grasping them over the top with your dominant hand, using the pincer grip.
 Show the child how to grade the cylinders from biggest to smallest in a horizontal line.
 Then, invite the child to grade the cylinders.

 Alternatively, you can invite the child to build a standing tower with the cylinders starting with the largest cylinders first.
 (If the activity is not done on a table, you may use the lid of the box as a base.)

 Lastly, the child can use more than one set of cylinders together to discover different properties such as similarities and differences in dimensions between the cylinders.
 This is where you would use sequence, pattern, and comparison cards.

 Below are patterns Adrian did starting at 2 ½ years of age.
 (Please, note, that simple seriation can be introduced as early as two years of age.)

 Below, Adrian at 36 months, is using 4th set Knobless Cylinder Comparison Cards: